active-elastic-job/active-elastic-job/README.md

     * Add **AWS_REGION** and set it to the _region_ of the SQS queue, created in Step 2.
     * Add **DISABLE_SQS_CONSUMER** and set it to `true`.

-  * Alternatively, instead of passing the credentials through the these specific environment variables, you change the configuration and use different variables.
+  * Alternatively, instead of passing the credentials through these specific environment variables, you can change the configuration in order to use different variables.

   ```Ruby